Find out when our building control surveyors need to inspect your building work and how to book a site inspection.

 3. Oversite - inspection would normally be at pre-concrete stage.
 Generally, suspended slabs are the requirement locally, so please be sure you have confirmed this with the surveyor before preparation.
 We will also be reviewing the damp proof course/damp proof membrane at this stage

-5. Drains testing - When you have completed the building, we will usually ask you to test the drains while we watch to check they are watertight
+6. Drains testing - When you have completed the building, we will usually ask you to test the drains while we watch, to check they are watertight

-9. Completion - Once you have completed the building work, you should ask for an inspection.
-As long as we have seen all the relevant stages of work and they comply with the building regulations, you have provided the relevant certificates and paid the fees, we will issue a completion certificate.
-We will inspect new buildings before occupation to make sure they are safe
+10. Completion - Once you have completed the building work, you should ask us for an inspection.
+If we have seen all the relevant stages of work and they appear to comply with the building regulations, you have provided the relevant certificates and paid the fees, we will issue a completion certificate.
+You will also need to provide us with a written completion declaration which is signed by the duty holders who are usually the client, builder, and designer.
+This declaration confirms that you all agree that the work complies with the relevant building regulations.

 As well as these inspections, we may have to carry out other specific inspections, such as to inspect fire protection or the reinforcement of concrete structures.